konsumer/web-zen-dev/README.md

 This library allows you to easily make games in WASI that use 2D graphics, sound, and input.
-It's meant to be a light alternative to emscripten/SDL, but also allows languages otehr than C to target the web.
+It's meant to be a light alternative to emscripten/SDL, but also allows languages other than C to target the web.

 I wanted to be able to use my [easywasi](https://github.com/konsumer/easywasi) with [zenfs](https://www.npmjs.com/package/@zenfs/core) to output graphics/sound and read input, over WASI fs.